w01ki3/laraVue/README.md

     laraVue | w01ki3
 </p>

-## Educational note content that can be done with Laravel and vue
+<h2 align="center">Educational note content that can be done with Laravel and vue </h2>

 ### Installation
 ##### Step 1